gsominsk/jina-qdrant-embedder/README.md

     ```bash
     ./scripts/manage.sh local start
     ```
-    This starts the service in a background `tmux` session and logs all output to `logs/embeddings_local.log`.
+    This starts the service in a background `tmux` session with semaphore value `2` (optimized for MPS GPU) and logs all output to `logs/embeddings_local.log`.

 #### Managing the Local Service